 Anthrax Vaccine Military

 The United States military started administering the anthrax vaccine during the Gulf War to fight the risk of exposure to the rare anthrax disease, which can be weaponized.
-The anthrax vaccine, which was a mandatory immunization until 2004 for military service people, has been linked to dozens of adverse reactions and concerning long-term side effects.
+The anthrax vaccine, a mandatory immunization for service members until 2004, has been linked to dozens of adverse reactions and long-term side effects.

 More serious adverse reactions can include:

-Some of these side effects may last for a short time, but many military veterans are now also experiencing disabling long-term health problems that may be linked to the anthrax vaccine.
+Most of these side effects only lasted for a short time, but many U.S. military Veterans are now also experiencing disabling long-term health problems that may be linked to the anthrax vaccine.
 These long-term effects can be the grounds for receiving significant disability compensation from the VA.

-While the United States military has not thoroughly researched the long-term side effects of the anthrax vaccine on military veterans, there is plenty of evidence to suggest that the vaccine contributed to the collective chronic illnesses and disabilities known as Gulf War Syndrome.
-According to a recent article in Stars and Stripes, the Department of Veterans Affairs denies over 80% of benefits claims filed by military veterans for illnesses and conditions related to the Gulf War.
+While the United States government has not thoroughly researched the long-term side effects of the anthrax vaccine on military Veterans, there is plenty of evidence to suggest that the vaccine contributed to the collective chronic illnesses and disabilities known as Gulf War Syndrome.
+According to a recent article in Stars and Stripes, the Department of Veterans Affairs denies over 80% of benefits claims filed by military Veterans for illnesses and conditions related to the Gulf War.
 The anthrax vaccine was deployed as a direct response to the weaponization of anthrax spores, or also known as bacillus anthracis, and the serious health problems that occur from being exposed to the infectious disease.
 In nature, the disease is most common in infected animals such as livestock and other animal products, but it can cause serious problems in humans if inhaled anthrax bacteria leads to active anthrax infection.

 The FDA has confirmed that Squalene – an oil-based adjuvant that hyperactivates the immune system – was used in some of the batches of the anthrax vaccine given to military members in the early 1990s.
 Squalene is very dangerous to use as an adjuvant because it can cause the body’s immune system to self-destruct.

 Over 2 million doses of the anthrax vaccine were given to United States military members from 1990 to 2001.
-Thousands of Gulf War military veterans may have received an anthrax vaccine with the Squalene adjuvant.
-Extensive research done on other squalene-containing vaccines used around the world links Squalene to long-term severe neurological and immune system dysfunction.
+Thousands of Gulf War Veterans may have received an anthrax vaccine with the Squalene adjuvant.
+Extensive research on other squalene-containing vaccines around the world links Squalene to long-term severe neurological and immune system dysfunction.

 - Autoimmune arthritis